-We're asking all schools and districts that are planning an event to pin on our Attendance Action Map shows who is participating in Attendance Awareness Month.
+We're asking all schools and districts that are planning an event to Share Your Story for a chance to appear on our website or in our outreach.
 Since this this is a living toolkit and is continuously updated, we encourage schools, partners and communities to contribute ideas for improving attendance and to share your successes, here.